winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 Every possible interaction with the Wing Cloud will be through an API.
 Any request to the API will be authenticated using this cookie.
 The API will then use the user ID to check if the user has the necessary permissions to perform the action.

+Since we want to go minimal, we can use the GitHub API and the user permissions to the repository as the authorization mechanism.
+Beware the GitHub API has a [rate limit](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/rate-limits-for-github-apps#installation-access-tokens-on-githubcom), so we may want to cache the permissions for a while if we foresee hitting these limits.
+Also, see the [List collaborators endpoint](https://docs.github.com/en/free-pro-team@latest/rest/collaborators/collaborators?apiVersion=2022-11-28#list-repository-collaborators) for more information on authorization.

 #### Process: Processing GitHub Events

 A Cloud.Function will listen to GitHub events and will process them.
 Based on the event, the function will create, update or delete preview environments on Flyio.